kapitsa2811/PatternRecognition_TeamTasks/README.md

 The final validation of the three Exercises (MNIST, KWS and Molecules) has been performed and the results can be found in the corresponding folders.

-### Exercise 2
+### Exercise 2 - MNIST

-For the MNIST task, the MLP has been chosen over the SVM.
+For this task, the MLP has been chosen over the SVM.
 The final validation of exercise 2 has been done in the file `Exercise_2b/validation.py` and the results can be found in the file `Exercise_2b/output.txt`.
 As training set, the same file is used as the one used during the exercise (`train.csv`, containig 26'999 samples).
 As test set, a new file, `mnist_test.csv`, containing 10'000 samples, was used.
 The parameters were chosen as follows:
 - number of hidden layer = 1
 - number of neurons = 100
 - activation function for the hidden layers = rectified linear unit function